RedisAI/vecsim-demo/README.md

 # Fire Up the Docker containers
 Use docker-compose to start up 2 containers:
 * vesim: A redis container with Vector Similarity Search (VSS) on port 6379
-* jupyter: A python notebook server pre-loaded with 4 notebooks.
+* jupyter: A python notebook server on port 8888 pre-loaded with 4 notebooks
     * 2 notebooks illustrating how to perform Visual Similarity with Redis VSS
     * 2 notebooks illustrating how to perform semantic Similarity with Redis VSS
 ```